jeroennoten/Laravel-AdminLTE/README.md

    php artisan adminlte:install
    ```

-   > You can use **--force** option to overwrite any existing file
+   > You can use **--force** option to overwrite existing files.
    >
-   > You can use **--interactive** option to be guided through the process and choose what you want to install
+   > You can use **--interactive** option to be guided through the process and choose what you want to install.
    >
    > You can check the installation status of the package resources with the command `php artisan adminlte:status`

 ## 3. Updating

-1. To update this package, first update the package with the next composer command:
+1. First, update the package with the next composer command:

    ```sh
    composer update jeroennoten/laravel-adminlte